 On Track is a voluntary program of The Ottawa Hospital providing mental health treatment, education, case management, and other essential services that help people ages 16 to 35 years with psychosis to get their lives back on track.
 Dial 613-737-8069.

 Operational Stress Injury (OSI) Clinic The OSI Connect Website, developed at The Royal in partnership with Veterans Affairs Canada, provides information about OSIs and how to seek help from one of the 10 OSI Clinics across Canada, including the clinic at The Royal.
 These clinics care for members of the Canadian Forces, veterans, and RCMP members.
 The network of clinics also offers telehealth services for those who don’t live near a clinic.

-Ottawa Support Group for Trauma, Child Abuse and Neglect The purpose of this peer-led group, which borrows meeting space at The Royal, is to provide compassionate support for adults who have experienced trauma, childhood abuse, or neglect.
-For information, Email email@example.com.
-Free.
+Ottawa Support Group for Trauma, Childhood Abuse, and Neglect meets at The Royal Ottawa Mental Health Centre (The Royal) to provide compassionate support for adults who have experienced trauma, childhood abuse, or neglect.

 Project Trauma Support is a Canadian program based in Perth, Ontario, which addresses Post-Traumatic Stress Disorder, Operational Stress Injury, and Moral Injury in military personnel and first responders by providing a destination and a program where participants can convene in a safe community of their peers.